abettini99/potential_flow/README.md

 You can launch a web instance of the application through [this link](https://ae2130i-potential-flow-tool.streamlit.app/).
 If the application hasn't been used in a while, the booting process might take several minutes.

 The functionality is very straightforward:
-* Use the `Clear Grid` and `Update Grid` buttons to remove or update all flow elements.
+* Use the `Clear Flow` and `Update Flow` buttons to remove or update all flow elements.
 * Use the `Grid` tab to change the domain and mesh to compute the field.
 * Use the `Layout` tab to adjust the looks of the output.
 * Add individual flow elements in the `Add Flow Element` tab.
-* Add Pre-defined combinations of elements in the `Add Preset` tab.
+* Add Pre-defined combinations of elements in the `Add Generic Flows` tab.
 * Below the plots, a dropdown menu will allow you to adjust previously added flow elements.

 ---